Diabetes Week is Diabetes UK's annual UK-wide awareness and fundraising week.

 Belfast Giant Calvin Elfring kicked off Diabetes Week at Parliament Buildings, Stormont, as he shared his story about being recently diagnosed with Type 1 diabetes and how he successfully manages the condition to continue on in his professional ice hockey career.

-The theme of Diabetes Week this year is ‘I can’ to highlight that people living with diabetes can overcome the challenges that a lifelong condition like diabetes can entail.
-Diabetes UK Northern Ireland is encouraging people to come forward and share their own story and experiences of the condition.
+The theme of Diabetes Week was ‘I can’ to highlight that people living with diabetes can overcome the challenges that a lifelong condition like diabetes can entail.
+Diabetes UK Northern Ireland encouraged people to come forward and share their own story and experiences of the condition.

 Calvin Elfring said: “As a professional ice hockey player it came as a complete shock when I was diagnosed with Type 1 diabetes.
 I knew there was something wrong but just didn’t know what it was.
 I lost a lot of weight very quickly, I was drinking fluids nonstop as I couldn’t quench my thirst and I was having some blurred vision.